Table of Contents

 The evacuation bag can contain a specialized emergency module to deal with a specific risk.

-Depending on your situation, you may want to supplement your survival kit with material adapted to the conditions: natural or industrial disaster, nuclear accident, etc.
+Depending on your situation, you may want to supplement your survival kit with material adapted to the conditions: industrial or natural disaster, nuclear accident, etc.

 - Waterproof Chest Waders